nus-cs2103-AY1718S2/addressbook-level4/collated/functional/chenxing1992.md

         List<DateGroup> groups = parser.parse(args[1]);
         Calendar calendar = Calendar.getInstance();
         if (groups.size() == 0) {
-            throw new ParseException("Please be more specific with your Appointment time");
+            throw new ParseException("Please be more specific with your appointment time");
         }

         //If there is a start and end time that is parsed